Comprehensive Guide to the TCF Canada Exam: Format, Scoring, and Preparation Strategies

 • Scoring: 0-699 points

-The first few questions in the listening section are typically picture-based (A1–A2 level), gradually transitioning to longer dialogues and monologues.
-Questions are arranged from easiest to hardest, and you cannot go back to modify previous answers.
+The listening section usually starts with picture-based questions (A1-A2 level), then gradually moves to longer dialogues and monologues.
+Questions are arranged from easy to hard, and you cannot go back to change answers.

 • Duration: 60 minutes

-• Content: Ranges from notices and announcements to news articles and academic papers
+• Content: From notices and announcements to news articles and academic papers

 • Scoring: 0-699 points

 The reading section is also arranged by increasing difficulty.
-The early questions involve simple advertisements and signs, while later ones require deep comprehension of long-form articles.
-Time management is critical — don't spend too much time on easy questions; save time for the C1–C2 level items at the end.
+Early questions involve simple ads and signs, while later ones require deep understanding of long texts.
+Time management is critical—don’t spend too much time on easy questions; save enough time for the C1-C2 level items at the end.

 • Duration: 12 minutes